benjystanton/benjystanton.github.io/src/posts/2020-01-09-some-personal-goals-for-2020.md

 last_modified_at: 8 July 2020
 ---

-<p class="lede">Here are some low-key, achievable personal things for 2020.
+<p>Here are some low-key, achievable personal things for 2020.
 I'm ignoring the first few days of January, as they are still part of the Christmas hols.</p>

 Also, this is my 150th blog post!